wirequery/wirequery/README.md

 privacy in mind.
 In most cases, minimum effort is required to strip all sensitive data from your frontend and backend systems.

-If you have any questions or feedback, feel free to raise an Issue.

 ⭐ If you like WireQuery, please consider giving it a star.
 Your support can help the project grow and deliver exciting features.

+Also, if you have any questions or feedback, feel free to raise an Issue.

 <a href="https://youtu.be/lt-9KZOFffA?si=BiVf9Onhmeg_Za1w"><img src="screenshot_3_with_play_btn.png"></a>